 Following a sharp drop in measured concentrations of B[a]P between 2008 and 2009, B[a]P concentrations then appear to have remained generally stable until 2014 when there was a further decrease.
-However, since then, ambient concentrations appear to have remained relatively stable.
+Since then, ambient concentrations appear to show a slight overall downward trend, and 2021 was lower than 2020.

-Figure 5-50 shows estimated total UK emissions of B[a]P, 1990 to 2019.
+Figure 5-54 shows estimated total UK emissions of B[a]P, 1990 to 2020.
 Emissions have decreased substantially in recent decades compared to the early 1990s, due in part to measures such as the banning of stubble burning.